SteveDoyle2/pyNastran/README.md

 an issue.
 It's not 100% implemented, so let me know if you need it for another result.

 Regarding the GUI, there are also some new features.
 Groups work a bit better, but aren't quite perfect.
-Logging has been dramatically sped up so the GUI loads faster and you can load Nastran models even faster if you disable additional results (e.g., element quality).
+Logging has been dramatically sped up, so the GUI loads faster, and you can load Nastran models even faster if you disable additional results (e.g., element quality).

 Finally, Python 2.7 is end of life.
 Numpy, scipy, and matplotlib have all dropped